HolaPrateek/Book_my_library/README.md

-PLEASE REFER MASTER BRANCH.
+PLEASE REFER DEV BRANCH for new updated codes.
 # Book_my_Library
-This repository is the main repo for the project we've created for the seat reservation in the Library for the students.
+This repository is the main repo for the project we've created for the seat reservation system.